Global Accessibility Awareness Day at Blackboard

 Global Accessibility Awareness Day started in 2012 with the purpose of getting everyone thinking, sharing best practices and learning about digital access and people with different disabilities.

-On Global Accessibility Awareness Day, Blackboard will host a “follow-the-sun” series of webinars about accessibility in education at all levels and all across the globe.
+On Global Accessibility Awareness Day, Blackboard hosted a “follow-the-sun” series of webinars about accessibility in education at all levels and all across the globe.

 2:00 pm AEST